|Nutrition Facts (per serving)|

-Combine the sauerkraut, sweet pickle relish, sugar, mustard, and caraway seeds in a saucepan and heat until warmed through.
+Combine the sauerkraut, sweet pickle relish, sugar, mustard, and caraway seeds in a medium saucepan over medium heat until warmed through.

 Use the sauerkraut topping to top hot dogs or serve alongside your favorite meats, such as ham or sausage.

 - Homemade or store-bought bread and butter or sweet pickles can be used in place of the relish.
-Simply chop finely before using.
+Just make sure to chop everything finely before using.

 - Store the mixture in an airtight container in the refrigerator for up to three days after preparation.
 This isn't an ideal candidate for freezing.